SamsonMokaya/SamsonMokaya/README.md

 # Hi there, I'm Samson Mokaya 👋

 🌍 **Full Stack Engineer & Mobile Developer**
 Welcome to my GitHub!
-I’m a passionate software engineer with experience across the stack — from building robust backends and sleek frontends to crafting seamless mobile apps.
+I’m a passionate software engineer with experience across the stack.

 ---